Short URL for this page:

 [decorative delimiter]

-81 Including the coming of Indicates a West Point graduate and gives his Class.Edward H. Courtenay as professor of natural philosophy, in succession to Jared Mansfield (cf. Register, 1828 and 1829).
-Among the other newcomers was Captain J. L. Gardner, of the 4th Artillery, assistant quartermaster, who preceded Major Indicates a West Point graduate and gives his Class.Robert Anderson in command at Fort Moultrie.
+81 Including the coming of Indicates a West Point graduate, Class of 1821: a link to his biographical entry in Cullum's Register.Edward H. Courtenay as professor of natural philosophy, in succession to Jared Mansfield (cf. Register, 1828 and 1829).
+Among the other newcomers was Captain J. L. Gardner, of the 4th Artillery, assistant quartermaster, who preceded Major Indicates a West Point graduate, Class of 1825: a link to his biographical entry in Cullum's Register.Robert Anderson in command at Fort Moultrie.

 [decorative delimiter]